Elisaragao/Elisaragao/README.md

 - 👋 Hi, I'm Elisângela Aragão.
 - 👀 I’m interested in discovering more and more the world of programming
-- 🌱 I’m currently learning studying the Java language and improving my codes involving HTML and CSS
+- 🌱 I’m currently learning studying the Java language and improving my codes involving HTML, CSS and JavaScript
+-
 - 📫 You can contact me via email: elisangelaaragao644@gmail.com